-8.12 LRC - Learning Resource Center
+9.12 LRC - Learning Resource Center

-SCC has an extensive library with a variety of multimedia resources for Health Sciences students located in building 16.
+SCC has an extensive library with various multimedia resources for Health Sciences students located in building 16.
 Instructions on accessing the approved nursing resources are posted on the college's learning management system each quarter.

-8.13 Smoking, Eating, and Drinking
+9.13 Smoking, Eating, and Drinking

-Smoking, including electronic cigarettes, is not allowed in the Health Science Building or within 25 feet of any state building.
-Non-alcoholic beverages and food are allowed only with permission of the instructor.
+Smoking, including electronic cigarettes, is not allowed in the Health Science Building or within 25 feet of any state-building.
+Non-alcoholic beverages and food are allowed only with the permission of the instructor.